 Flavonoids are one of the largest and most common groups of polyphenols.
 In fact, you can find them all over nature in herbs, citrus fruit, berries, grapes, apples, and even in certain legumes.
 Just make sure, if you cook legumes, to use a pressure cooker to reduce their lectin content.9

-Flavonoids are special because they have antioxidant and anti-inflammatory properties.10
+Flavonoids are special because they have antioxidant activity and anti-inflammatory properties.10

 If you’ve heard of any specific polyphenol, it’s likely you’ve heard of flavonoids.
 They’re the most “famous” of the polyphenols.
 For instance, you may know the names below already –